| Name | Rebecca Balebako |

 My involvement in community projects and volunteering have pushed me to learn new skills and improve others.
 I describe a few projects below that required communication, teamwork, creativity, transparency, organization, and tenacity.

-I enjoy teaching all skill levels.
-I have taught several classes in the Privacy Engineering masters at Carnegie Mellon University.
+I enjoy teaching all skill levels, and currently focus on Bachelors and Mesters students.
 Other diverse teaching opportunities have incltraining in Togo, teaching astronomy labs to undergraduates, and teaching community classes on backyard composting and soccer.

 I was an advocate for family leave and student parents at Carnegie Mellon University.
 I am proud that Carnegie Mellon University did enact a paid maternity leave for graduate students in 2015.
 I do wish that it included all parents and all families, and I hope future students and faculty will advocate for that change.